RobertBeaudenon/SOEN390-CampusGuideMap/README.md

 4. Indoor directions
 5. Outdoor Points of interest (restaurants, coffee shops, etc.)

+## This team :family: is composed of the following 10 members:

 Name | GitHub Username
 ------------ | -------------
 Amanda Kolopanis | Amanda-Kolopa